 This collection is created by Mehera Shaw, an artisanal, eco-conscious, fair trade manufacturer in Jaipur, India.
 Mehera Shaw’s artisans dye our organic cotton fabric and block print our liners by hand using centuries-old techniques that preserve craft heritage and support decentralized village production methods in rural India.

 All staff are full-time salaried employees who are paid on time, paid a living wage, receive annual bonuses, and can receive emergency loans for education, illness, and family concerns.
 Staff work in clean and safe conditions with regular lunch and tea breaks and clean drinking water, do not work excessive overtime, and receive pension funds.
 Staff work in a transparent team environment with support for additional skills training.
 There is no discrimination or harassment, forced labor, forced overtime, excessive working hours, or child labor.
+Mehera Shaw is a member of the Fair Trade Federation and Craft Mark.

 Mehera Shaw is embarking on a new project to improve their environmental impact through improving water filtration, which would enable them to receive certification by the Global Organic Textile Standard (GOTS) for their factory.
 Ninety-five percent of their textiles, and all of those they use for Maven Women, already have this high level certification.